 Pineapple bowls or pineapple boats as they are known, are so pretty to serve fresh pineapple chunks, or for dishes like tropical coconut rice, teriyaki or huli huli chicken…

 You can do this, step-by-step, it is EASY and looks so impressive!
-There are lot’s of fun ways to use a pineapple bowl, the first is just as a fruit bowl…but to really impress your friends and family, make Hawaiian Huli Huli Chicken and Tropical Rice Bowls! (get the recipe on down below)
+There are lot’s of fun ways to use a pineapple bowl, the first is just as a fruit bowl…but to really impress your friends and family, make Huli Huli Chicken and Serve In PINEAPPLE Bowls! (get the recipe on down below)

 Pineapples are perfect for any get together, or just to munch on during a picnic or BBQ by the pool!
 They make a healthy, cool, sweet and delicious tropical island kind of snack.